esper-io/console_docs/docs/devices-groups/blueprint-settings.md

 #### Wi-Fi Access Points

 You can preload preferred Wi-Fi networks to which the provisioned device will automatically connect as they become available.
-The device will automatically connect to the given Wi-Fi access points as per the availability and network strength after provisioning.
+The device will automatically connect to the given Wi-Fi access points as per the availability and network strength after onboarding.

 The Wi-Fi on/off and WiFi access points features are not available for devices running Android 10.0 and above.